Contribution: Early OCSR Pipeline Methodology

 Convex Bounding Separation: A novel use of “bounding polygons” defined by 8 fixed-direction bands to distinguish diagram components from text with linear computational cost.

-Vector-Based Segmentation: Instead of pixel-based segmentation, the system uses the output of a vectorizer (GIFTS) to classify diagram elements.
+Vector-Based Segmentation: The system uses the output of a vectorizer (GIFTS) to classify diagram elements.
 It relies on the observation that vectorizers approximate characters with sets of short vectors to distinguish them from bonds.

 System Implementation: The algorithm was implemented in ‘C’ on IBM PS/2 personal computers running OS/2 Presentation Manager.